Adu: Is the Netflix Movie Based on Real Life?

 For many, the resurgence of anti-immigrant sentiments can not only be infuriating but also very psychologically impairing.
-And that’s the reason why movies that highlight the struggles of immigrant life are very crucial.
+That’s the reason why movies that highlight the struggles of immigrant life are crucial.
 The movies belonging to the subgenre give us a glimpse of the struggles of the immigrant community and also help us realize how, fundamentally, global movement weaves and strengthens the very fabrics of our society.

 Is Adú Based on a True Story?

 The third narrative of the film is all about the national guards who oversee the fences connecting Ceuta and Melilla.
 The barbed wires, topped with coils of razor blades, that separate Ceuta and Melilla are extremely perilous for those who attempt to cross them.
-Rising at a height of 6 meters (20 feet) these wires can also prove to be fatal for “jumpers.”
+Rising at a height of 6 meters (20 feet), these wires can also prove to be fatal for “jumpers.”
 And yet, every year, almost thousands of migrants try to surpass these walls.
 So, similar to the guards in the movie, the ones protecting these walls are not only stopping illegal migrants but are also avoiding a humanitarian catastrophe.

 Read More: Is Mon frère Based on a True Story?